aklinker1/multi-proc/README.md

 ]
 ```

-This file could also be a `.js` file as well.
+This file could also be a `.js` file as well:

 ```js
 // config.multi-proc.js